Generic Name: Terbinafine hydrochloride

 - have lupus (an autoimmune disease)

 - are pregnant or plan to become pregnant.
-It is not known if Terbinafine hydrochloride tablets will harm your unborn baby.
-You should not start using Terbinafine hydrochloride tablets during pregnancy without talking with your doctor.
+It is not known if Terbinafine tablets may harm your unborn baby.

-- are breast-feeding or plan to breast-feed.
-Some Terbinafine hydrochloride passes into your milk and may harm your baby.
-Talk to your doctor about the best way to feed your baby if you take Terbinafine hydrochloride tablets.
+- are breastfeeding or plan to breastfeed.
+Terbinafine hydrochloride passes into your breast milk and may harm your baby.
+Talk to your doctor about the best way to feed your baby if you take Terbinafine tablets.

-Tell your doctor about all the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.
-Terbinafine hydrochloride tablets may affect the way other medicines work and other medicines may affect how Terbinafine hydrochloride tablets work.
-Especially tell your doctor if you take:
+Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Terbinafine tablets may affect the way other medicines work and other medicines may affect how Terbinafine tablets work.

-- Take Terbinafine hydrochloride tablets exactly as your doctor tells you to take them.
+- Take Terbinafine tablets exactly as your doctor tells you to take them.

-- Terbinafine hydrochloride tablets come as a tablet that you take by mouth.
+- Terbinafine hydrochloride comes as a tablet that you take by mouth.